psu-psychology/r-bootcamp/talks/r-eproducible-science.md

 Is there a reproducibility crisis?
 ----------------------------------

--   Yes
+-   Yes, a significant crisis
--   A slight crisis
+-   Yes, a slight crisis
 -   No crisis
 -   Don't know